tomas/needle/README.md

  - `agent`       : Uses an [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) of your choice, instead of the global, default one.
 Useful for tweaking the behaviour at the connection level, such as when doing tunneling (see below for an example).
  - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.
  - `open_timeout`: (or `timeout`) Returns error if connection takes longer than X milisecs to establish.
 Defaults to `10000` (10 secs). `0` means no timeout.
+ - `response_timeout`: Returns error if no response headers are received in X milisecs, counting from when the connection is opened.
+Defaults to `0` (no response timeout).
- - `read_timeout`: Returns error if data transfer takes longer than X milisecs, after connection is established.
+ - `read_timeout`: Returns error if data transfer takes longer than X milisecs, once response headers are received.
 Defaults to `0` (no timeout).
  - `follow_max`  : (or `follow`) Number of redirects to follow.
 Defaults to `0`.
 See below for more redirect options.
  - `multipart`   : Enables multipart/form-data encoding.
 Defaults to `false`.
 Use it when uploading files.
  - `proxy`       : Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://user:pass@proxy.server.com:3128'`.
 For more advanced proxying/tunneling use a custom `agent`, as described below.